-Community life in the Department tends to be focused on the second and third floors of the Jackman Humanties Building; the Large and Small Seminar

-Rooms, where public lectures, public meetings, classes and social events are held, and the Lounge where students have use of basic kitchen facilities.
-There are rooms with carrels for students, mailboxes and a photocopier also on the third floor.
+Community life in the Department tends to be focused on the second and third floors of the Jackman Humanities Building; the Large and Small Seminar Rooms, where public lectures, public meetings, classes and social events are held, and the Lounge where students have use of basic kitchen facilities.
+There are rooms with carrels for students, mailboxes and a photocopier.
 The Department maintains a job placement board as well as a board for announcements of events and a board with student photos and their area of research.